 Any other mitigation measures, as deemed appropriate.

 iii.
-In the event Green Earth Cannabis and the Town cannot reach an agreement as to the mitigation measures to be undertaken by Green Earth Cannabis, Green Earth Cannabis may request that the Town engage an independent third-party mediator to assist in facilitating an agreed-upon resolution, the cost of which shall be borne by Green Earth Cannabis.
-The Town and Green Earth Cannabis shall agree on a third-party mediator prior to any meeting with the mediator, and any final mitigation agreement shall be subject to approval of the Board of Selectmen.
+In the event Grass Taps and the Town cannot reach an agreement as to the mitigation measures to be undertaken by Grass Taps, Grass Taps may request that the Town engage an independent third-party mediator to assist in facilitating an agreed-upon resolution, the cost of which shall be borne by Grass Taps.
+The Town and Grass Taps shall agree on a third-party mediator prior to any meeting with the mediator, and any final mitigation agreement shall be subject to approval of the Board of Selectmen.